markfinal/cruiz/doc/index.md

 cruiz stands for Conan Recipe User Interface.

 At this time, only Conan 1.x is supported in versions 1.3.x.

-However, there are alpha releases of Cruiz 1.4.0 that dual support Conan 2.x (from v2.0.7), reusing most of the existing UI.
+Both Conan 1.x and 2.x (from v2.0.14) are supported in versions 1.4.x and in the latest development code.
+Most of the existing UI is reused, and cruiz will modify its UI based on the major version of Conan present in the Python environment.

 ## Goals
 The goals of cruiz are as follows: